snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/11_man_pages.md

 man man # yes even the man command has a manual page
 ```

-When you are using the man command, press `space` to scroll down a page, `b` to go back a page, or `q` to quit.
+When you are using the man command:

+- press `space` to scroll down a page.
+- `b` to go back a page.
+- `q` to quit.

 You can also use the up and down arrows to scroll a line at a time.

 The man command is actually using another Unix program, a text viewer called `less`, which we'll come to later on.

+Try it:

+`man ls`{{execute}}